Steve Plater: Race career

 Plater missed the start of 2006 due to injury, but returned to win both Superbike races at the North West 200.
 He won the 2007 Albacete 6-Hour Endurance race on a Kawasaki, teamed with Julian Mazuecos and Gwen Giabbani.
 He was voted Best Newcomer at the 2007 Isle of Man TT on Yamahas, having been mentored by former racer Mick Grant.

-Most of his 2008 races were on Yamaha machinery.
+Most of Plater's 2008 races were on Yamaha machinery.
 He won the Supersport TT race after on-the-road winner Bruce Anstey's bike was excluded.
 As for circuit racing, he started the year in the British Superbike Championship, but a lack of success saw him switch to Supersport, winning first time out before a one-off in the Brands Hatch round of the World Supersport Championship on a Triumph.